 Yes, It has been very different.
 Prior to E-line I worked at Zipper Interactive on games like SOCOM and other first and 3rd person shooters.
 It was a great company, much larger than E-line, with around 150 people employed at any given point.
 I learned a lot there about game production and met many talented people, but I never felt as excited and moved as I do currently, working on Never Alone.

 Working with such a small and extremely talented team makes you feel that you are contributing to something special and very personal.
-This project gave me the amazing opportunity to explore Alaskan Native culture and meet a variety in very inspiring people, including Inutpiaq artists, teachers, storytellers,hunters, and me_arctic_glassesstudents.
+This project gave me the amazing opportunity to explore Alaskan Native culture and meet a variety in very inspiring people, including Inutpiaq artists, teachers, storytellers,hunters, and students.
 With each visit to Barrow, Alaska, we became increasingly inspired by the people we met, their stories, and ideas they gave us for the game.
 Some of the Inupiaq artists and storytellers even visited us in Seattle and helped us tremendously throughout development.
 In addition to buying many art books and going to to several galleries, our team had the awesome opportunity to explore the repository of the Anchorage Art museum.
 There, we were able to see authentic Alaskan Native art, tools, and clothes up close, take pictures, and even hold several pieces.

 All of this is not normal practice for game development in general, which is why Never Alone has been one of the most interesting and creative projects I have ever contributed to.